 5. Ease of security and use

 The work environment today is no longer conventional.
-People can collaborate over different time zones, work remotely from anywhere and still be productive.
+People can collaborate over different time zones, work remotely from anywhere, and still be productive.
 69% of millennials state that they would trade other work benefits for flexible workspace options.
-Yet, 86% of business executives agreed data breaches are more likely to occur when employees are working out of office.
+Yet, 86% of business executives agreed data breaches are more likely to occur when employees are working out of the office.
 This brings in an evident conflict of interest which can only be resolved with secure remote work options.
 With a zero-trust policy—the employee’s identity is secured and takes the pressure off the user.
-Using intelligent analytics based on the user’s IP address, location, device and usual behavior—the level of risks is identified which decides the level of authentication required to verify the user.
+Using intelligent analytics based on the user’s IP address, location, device, and usual behavior—the level of risks is identified which decides the level of authentication required to verify the user.
 This keeps the employee as well as the employer content.

 6. Allows digital transformation

 Businesses are rapidly evolving, and digital transformation is essential.
 When organizations are constantly worrying over keeping their networks and data secure, it impairs their ability to be their productive best.
-With zero-trust policy, people can place their trust in the architecture to ensure real-time safety and focus on providing viable solutions as soon as possible.
+With a zero-trust policy, people can place their trust in the architecture to ensure real-time safety and focus on providing viable solutions as soon as possible.

 Irrespective of the advantages of zero-trust policy, changes take some amount of time for people to adjust and co-operate.
 According to a study, on average, it takes 66 days before a new behavior becomes automatic—now add this with the intensity associated with the aspect of security.
 Any organization must understand that it is in the complete willing participation of employees that an initiative can be a success.

-While embracing a zero-trust policy, besides telling about the why it is necessary, you must also empower your employees with the knowledge of how it is going to be done and how big of a role they play in making it a success.
-According to a security practices report, 40% of data breaches were caused due to employee negligence, and another survey showed that 72% of security incidents, especially in a financial services organizations were either by a current or former employee.
+While embracing a zero-trust policy, besides telling about why it is necessary, you must also empower your employees with the knowledge of how it is going to be done and how big of a role they play in making it a success.
+According to a security practices report, 40% of data breaches were caused due to employee negligence, and another survey showed that 72% of security incidents, especially in financial services organizations were either by a current or former employee.
 Such facts and figures must be provided to them to get them on the same page as you are so that they see your side of concern.